 - Other children born to the parents who are also in need of support

 Is the father expecting another child with someone else?

 This is another important question.
 Many single moms decide to file for child support when they learn that the father is expecting another child with someone else.
 This is a practical decision, rather a vindictive one.
 The reason for filing at this time is because it's reasonable to expect that having another child will financially impact the child's father.
 As a result, he may not be able to provide the same level of voluntary financial support.

-For more information about child support, refer to the child support guidelines in your state or speak with a qualified attorney.
+For more information about child support, refer to the child support guidelines in your state or speak with an attorney.